peermaps/eyros/readme.md

 additional lookups.
 You'll need to keep the `location` around from the result of a query when you intend to delete a record.
 Locations that begin with a `0` are stored in the staging cache, so their location may change after the next write.

-# status

-Work in progress. under active development!

-This is an important foundational component for the peermaps roadmap.